Raspberry Chia Jam

 Adding honey and chia seeds to a saucepan with cooked down raspberries.

-3. Finishing touches.
-Remove the berries from the heat and stir in the honey and chia seeds.
+1. Finishing touches.
+Remove the berries from the heat and stir in the honey and chia seeds until well combined.

-A jar or raspberry chia jam with a spoon leaning against it.
+A jar of homemade raspberry chia jam with a spoon leaning against it.

 Overhead image of a spoon lifting some raspberry chia jam out of a jar.